Fed's Barkin: 'remains to be seen' if more tightening is needed

-Nov 9 (Reuters) - Richmond Federal Reserve Bank President Thomas Barkin on Thursday said that while there's been "real progress" on inflation, it is yet unclear if the U.S. central bank will need to push its policy rate higher to finish the job.
+Nov 9 (Reuters) - Richmond Federal Reserve Bank President Thomas Barkin on Thursday said that while there's been "real progress" on inflation, he is still unsure if the U.S. central bank will need to push its policy rate higher to finish the job.

+Demand strength like that driving the 4.9% annualized growth in U.S. GDP last quarter is "not a good fit" with bringing down inflation, Barkin said.

-Yet in conversations with business leaders and banks, Barkin said, it's clear the economy is slowing.
+Yet in conversations with business leaders and banks, Barkin said, it's clear the economy is slowing, and credit has tightened with more economic impact yet to come.

-Barkin said that the Fed will need to "walk a fine line" as it navigates between doing too much and doing too little, and that regardless any external shock has the potential to waylay policy.
+The Fed will need to "walk a fine line" as it navigates between doing too much and doing too little, Barkin said, and that regardless any external shock has the potential to waylay policy.

 "With rates restrictive and financial conditions tightened, we have time to reconcile competing narratives on demand and to test different views on the trajectory of inflation," Barkin said.